How much do solar panels cost in 2021?

 Obviously, your overall price will be higher with more panels on.
 However, solar panels are relatively inexpensive nowadays, and the extra panels won’t add a huge amount to the total cost of the project.

-On 1 October 2019, the VAT rules for solar panels changed.
+On 1 April 2022, the VAT rules for solar panels changed:

 For example: